grazulis/gp-outout-book/_sources/README.md

 # GP Optout

-This is a quick demo using GP Opt Out Data
+This is a quick demo using GP Opt Out Data.
+It is published at https://grazulis.github.io/gp-outout-book/

 ## Usage